 Live music can be found in New Orleans everywhere you turn, from the late-night clubs on Frenchmen Street to the larger-than-life sets on the main stage of festivals.
 When you’re downtown, though, the Superdome and Smoothie King Center outshine the rest, drawing in large crowds from New Orleans and beyond.
-This summer, the Rolling Stones are coming to the Superdome on July 14.
 For everything from where to eat before the concert, to what to do after, here’s our guide to the perfect concert experience in downtown New Orleans.

 Dinner before the show

 Within walking distance to the Smoothie King Center and the Mercedes-Benz Superdome are a crop of great restaurants just a few blocks away.
 We’ve selected a few of our favorites that are just a 10-15 minute walk from the venues.
 There’s no better way to kick off your night than with a meal from a local New Orleans restaurant.

 If you’re traveling with a large party, the Pythian Market is ideal.
 With 14 different food vendors and dozens of options, everyone is sure to be satisfied.
 The best part is that this food hall is located just minutes from our biggest concert venues, making the stroll to the show enjoyable.

 If you’re looking for a sit-down experience, head to one of the restaurants in the South Market District.
 Contemporary-chic Willa Jean, vegan eatery The Daily Beet, and Asian restaurant Maypop are favorites within the neighborhood.